 Before the end of your first year, you’ll need to learn how to report your income, which may vary depending on how your business is structured.
 To optimize your tax savings, you should become familiar with how to write off expenses and asset purchases as well as keep good records—before you start to incur start-up costs.

 How Your Business Is Taxed.
-To learn about taxes for sole proprietors, see Tax Savvy for Small Business, by Frederick W. Daily (Nolo), Chapter 7.
+To learn about taxes for sole proprietors, see Tax Savvy for Small Business, by Frederick W. Daily and Jeffrey A. Quinn (Nolo), Chapter 7.